Troubling Behavior

 Management Protocol — OK, nothing is working.
 What do we do then?
 When all of our sophisticated leadership fails to make an evolving improvement, we have to have a strategy to follow.
 Here is how to employ a collaborative, systematic methodology to discover and implement an arrangement that works.

 At first I did not see a child’s challenging behavior had anything to do with my power and privilege, since it was my job to improve things.
 I soon found that my intentions as a solver were undermined in one way or another by the unequal relationship we had.
 Adults have privilege over children; educators have privilege over students; guards have privilege over inmates.
-The expert role comes with an often unrecognized privilege of being the fixer while the problematic ones need the repair.
+The expert role comes with an often-unrecognized privilege of being the fixer, and those clients obviously need repair.

-My guess is that if the roles were reversed and you were the child to whom power was applied, you might well adopt a similar warlike response.
+My guess is that if roles were reversed and you were the child to whom power was applied, you might well adopt a similar warlike response.
 “Push me, and I’ll push back.”
 Resistance might escalate quite quickly, too.
-I would guess also that if you were a dispassionate observer of this “power-applied and resistance-returned” event, you might readily confirm that the less powerful one was contrary and disobedient.
-It is natural to expect the parent or teacher has a responsibility to get things on track, therefore, obviously, the less powerful one is to blame.
+I would guess also that if you were a dispassionate observer of this ‘power-applied-and-resistance-returned’ event, you might readily confirm that the less powerful party was being contrary and disobedient.
+Naturally, the parent or adult has a responsibility to get things on track.
+Therefore, obviously, the less powerful one must shoulder the blame.

-We naturally see the less privileged, the ones without power, to blame, being unaware of how they may be coerced or compelled to act without their agreement.
-Because the less powerful continue lack privilege, they can do nothing about it.
-Only the more powerful can create the opportunity for reciprocity, where each is learning from the other simultaneously and the scales are more balanced.
-When the children or students have little voice in the decisions about what happens to them, they are very likely to push back and resist, either actively, or the worst cases, passively.
-Passivity is the hardest problem of all.
+We naturally blame the less privileged, the ones without power, to be at fault, forgetting they may be living in situations where they feel coerced or compelled to act without their agreement.
+Because the less powerful lack privilege, they can’t change it.
+Only the more powerful can alter the power relationship by creating the opportunity for reciprocity, where each is learning from the other simultaneously.
+Once we see both pans of the scale, we can begin to find balance.

 Leadership and Care points the way first to disarm this power differential and then to gather the community to create a more just encounter.
 Each educator or parent is less of an authority and more of a leader who cares for each child, cares for the community, and offers the possibility of reciprocal learning in each encounter.
 Adults learn.
 Children learn.